mwyvr/hugo-smorg/docs/readme.md

 # hugo-smorg

-Hugo-smorg is a mobile-first / responsive, minimalistic Bulma-powered theme for the [Hugo](https://gohugo.io/) static site generator.
+Hugo-smorg is a mobile-first / responsive Bulma-powered theme for the [Hugo](https://gohugo.io/) static site generator.
+The theme is under active development (spring 2018) and is being used as a base theme for a number of other projects.

 Project page: [github.com/solutionroute/hugo-smorg project](https://github.com/solutionroute/hugo-smorg)